jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 The reason for this is that HTTPS offers both server authentication through certificates, and strong message encryption through TLS.
 Without server authentication, the client cannot know for sure the server it is talking to is who it thinks it is.
 Without TLS message encryption, the data sent by NTLM is encrypted with a weak RC4 key.
-The NTLM token send in the HTTP headers is also suceptible to cracking if a weak password was used.
+The NTLM token send in the HTTP headers is also susceptible to cracking if a weak password was used.
 Ultimately NTLM should be avoided unless HTTPS is being used.

 Availability of NTLM depends on the OS and authentication provider used.